zhujunl/FRP-220/app/How to Use FPR-220 Demo.md

 ### Capture

-Click `Capture`, the capture device will light up the red fill light.
-Then, place the user's finger on the collection surface of FPR-220.
+Click `Capture`, Then, place the user's finger on the collection surface of FPR-220.
 After the collection is complete, the log area will display the results.
 As shown below:

 <img src="./images/demo/capture_result.png" alt="Main View" style="zoom:45%;" />